-- > Utilizes manure as organic fertilizer benefiting the biodiversity of life below the soil. - IO acres at Rexford, 5 acres at Bird City, 5 acres at Beaver City, and 5 acres at Scott City are planted to pollinator habitat. - > An additional 21 wildlife boxes were added around the dairies, increasing the total count to 58 wildlife boxes. - 55% of acres covered in the fall of 2018 for the 2019 growing season with wheat, radishes, turnips, brown mustard, and alfalfa. - > Identified 27 acres of forest on the Beaver City dairy providing wildlife habitat.
+- > Utilized manure as organic fertilizer benefiting the biodiversity of life below the soil. - > 10 acres at Rexford are planted to pollinator habitat. - > A total of 79 wildlife boxes are around the dairies. - > 38% of acres covered in fall 2021 for the 2022 growing season with oats, triticale and winter wheat. - > Experimented oats after corn silage to reduce erosion.